...

 What is Feed Rate?

 Feed rate is the distance which the cutting tool during one spindle revolution.
 It is also defined as the velocity at which the cutter is advanced against the workpiece.
 It is measured in either inch per revolution or millimeters per revolution (ipr or mpr) for turning and boring processes.
-However, machinists use the inches per minute or millimeters per minute (ipm or mpm) for milling processes.
+However, machinists use inches per minute or millimeters per minute (ipm or mpm) for milling processes.
 In calculating the feed rate, the machinist considers the number of flutes (or teeth) the cutting tool has and calculates the feed rate for each tooth.

 diagram showing spindle speed and feed rate